kelleystephens/nacho-swag/USER_STORIES.md

 * #### Acceptance Criteria:
   * User is logged out

-### User adds contact information
+### User adds email
-> As a user, I want to add contact info in order to rent items
+> As a user, I want to add email in order to rent items

 * #### Usage:
-  * On dashboard, click "Add Contact Information"
+  * On dashboard, click "Add Email"
-  * User selects preferred method of contact
-  * User enters contact info
+  * User enters email
   * User clicks "Submit"
   * User sees dashboard with no "Add Contact" link

 * #### Acceptance Criteria:
   * User is logged in
-  * All inputs must be filled in
+  * Input must be filled in
   * "Add Contact Info" is not visible if info has been entered

 ### User views their dashboard